THE AMAZING 2001 FLOOD!

 intersection.
 Finally a fire engine was able to

 make its way fairly close by.
-The firemen then got
+The firemen got

-out a boat and took it over to get the motorists.
+out a boat and motored over to get the motorists.

 The Fire Department had just finished